mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 ## Request example

+To give you a very basic example you can set an add-on property like so:

+    PUT /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property
+    {"string":"string-value","number":5}

+And if you were to request it again you would get the following response:

+    GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property?jsonValue=true
+    {"key":"test-property","value":{"string":"string-value","number":5},"self":"..."}

+Please note the use of the `jsonValue=true` query param.
+If you do not include that parameter then the response will be:

+    GET /rest/atlassian-connect/1/addons/my-plugin-key/properties/my-property?jsonValue=true
+    {"key":"test-property","value":"{\"string\":\"string-value\",\"number\":5}","self":"..."}

+Which is deprecated behaviour and will be going away in June 2016.
+Please always use the `jsonValue=true` query parameter.

 Here is an example snippet that will show a pop-up with a JSON property named my-property-key for add-on with key my-add-on-key.

      AP.require(['request'], function(request) {